OmarShahwan99/Food-Meals/README.md

 in this demo project you can browse defferent meals and choose any one from them and specify meal ammount and fill your information to order.

-tools: HTML5, CSS3, Reactjs, Global State Management (Context API), Firebase for fetch and send data.
+tools: HTML5, CSS3, Reactjs, Global State Management (Context API), Firebase for fetching and sending data.

 ## Available Scripts